unavi-xyz/wired-protocol/world/README.md

 ### World Servers

 Multiplayer networking within an instance is handled by a world server.
-This server acts as a relay for all messages between clients within an instance.
+This server acts as a relay for all messages between players within an instance.

-### Publishing
+### World Registries

-Worlds are published to a user's [DWN](../social/#decentralized-web-nodes-dwns).
+Worlds are published to a world registry, via a [DWN](../social/#decentralized-web-nodes-dwns) protocol.
-From there they become accessible via DID.
+From there the registry will create instances of the world according to its own logic.
+Additionally this becomes a place for world discovery, as users can query the DWN for worlds using a filter.

 ## Networking

-Networking within an instance is done over [WebTransport](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport), following a defined [protobuf](https://protobuf.dev/) specification.
+Networking within an instance uses [WebTransport](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport), following a defined [protobuf](https://protobuf.dev/) specification.